New Beginnings Nursery

 Heuristic play

 Heuristic play describes the activity of babies and children as they play with and explore the properties of ‘objects’.
 These ‘objects’ are things from the real world.
 For toddlers, the question posed when participating in heuristic play is ‘What can I do with this object?’.
 Toddlers have a natural curiosity to explore, and experiment with the different ways by investigating with all the physical possibilities of an object, by rolling, filling, stacking, dumping, fitting things inside each other, balancing and manipulating an object in every possible way.
-By freely exploring in this way they can make discoveries about how the world works, such as gravity, spacial awareness, which builds their cognitive development, hand/eye co-ordination and fine and gross motor skills.
+By freely exploring in this way they can make discoveries about how the world works, such as gravity, spatial awareness, which builds their cognitive development, hand/eye co-ordination and fine and gross motor skills.
 These skills are to support the children’s learning and for future success.

 Launchpad for Literacy